giprocida/secret-fetch-from-Debezium/README.md

 **Issue with Shell Commands**: When creating the KafkaConnector using shell commands as suggested in the tutorial, you may encounter issues with reading database credentials.
 It is recommended to store the YAML configuration in a file and apply it using kubectl apply -f .....
 For more information, refer to this Stack Overflow post for troubleshooting [KafkaConnector not reading database credentials](https://stackoverflow.com/questions/75831703/strimzi-kafkaconnector-not-reading-database-credentials-from-secrets).

+**Why two debezium-connect-cluster-files**:

+* `debezium-connect-cluster-custombuild.yaml`: Indicates that the configuration involves a custom build process and includes plugins.
+* `debezium-connect-cluster-prebuiltimage.yaml`: Indicates that the configuration uses a pre-built image without additional build steps or plugins.